internetstandards/Internet.nl/documentation/securitytxt.md

 * `Media type in Content-Type header must be 'text/plain'.` or `Charset parameter in Content-Type header must be 'utf-8' if present.` in case if invalid values in the Content-Type header
-* `Security.txt was located on the top-level path (legacy place), but must be placed under the '/.well-known/' path.` in case there was a 404 on the well-known path, but a file was found and evaluated in the root.
+* `security.txt was located on the top-level path (legacy place), but must be placed under the '/.well-known/' path.` in case there was a 404 on the well-known path, but a file was found and evaluated in the root.